 Also, in the 2010’s Rocky Scrimshire and Timothy E. Martin of Bethel Coach Tours (an Online Tour Company of Jehovah’s Witnesses for Jehovah’s Witnesses, their families and friends) organized and began conducting Bible tours at the Israel Museum in Jerusalem (with the able help of Derek House of the U.K.)

-In addition, in 2017 Rocky and Timothy started offering Bible tours at the Los Angeles County Museum of Art, the The Plantin-Moretus Museum in Antwerp, Belgium, the Israel Museum in Jerusalem and the Oriental Institute Museum in Chicago, Illinois with plans to conduct more Bible tours in other museums in the United States and the world!
+In addition, in 2017 Rocky and Timothy started offering Bible tours at the Los Angeles County Museum of Art, The Plantin-Moretus Museum in Antwerp, Belgium, the Israel Museum in Jerusalem, and the Oriental Institute Museum in Chicago, Illinois.

 Also, in 2017 MBT purchased World Powers Tours which was operating a tour at the Metropolitan Museum of Art.
 MBT is now operating tours at the MET!

-While you’re here, please feel free to learn more about us and read our list of Frequently Asked Questions regarding our tours!
+While you’re here, please feel free to learn more about us and read our list of Frequently Asked Questions regarding our tour!